joric/airmate/README.md

-# Joric's IR Controller
+# Mystery

-A small ESP-12F (ESP8266)-based project for DIY IR controller
+A small ESP-12F (ESP8266)-based project for DIY IR controller for the Mystery MSF-2414 fan, hence the name

 ## Video